 - High ropes course

 - Fitness center

 - Learn-to-swim pool

-Moreover, you should also look into the extracurricular activities, as it’s an important aspect of learning for all kids.
+Moreover, you should also look into the extracurricular activities on offer, as it’s an important aspect of learning for all kids.
 UWC offers 1,200 different activities each year in 4 seasons.
-The broad categories are leadership, the arts, enrichment, academic extension, sports, etc.
+The broad categories are leadership, the arts, enrichment, academic extension, sports, and more.